Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 - UIColor (Objective-C and Swift)

-When you select a color format, the web Inspector will save your preference and copying a different color attribute will use the same format as your original selection.
+When you select a color format, the web app Inspector will save your preference and copying a different color attribute will use the same format as your original selection.

 How to copy multiple attribute values